sculpin/sculpin.io/source/documentation/configuration.md

 ## Development and Production Environments

 Sculpin can be run in two modes, dev and production.
-These are known as enviornments.
-By default Sculpin will generate your site for the dev environment.
+These are known as environments.
+By default Sculpin will generate your site for the `dev` environment.
 This is important to know because configuration can be based on environment.

-In order to generate your site for a production environment (prod), you need to specify this in your command line:
+In order to generate your site for a production environment (`prod`), you need to specify this in your command line:

     sculpin generate --watch --server --env=prod